autowarefoundation/autoware.universe/planning/autoware_planning_validator/README.md

 - **Distance deviation** : invalid if the ego is too far from the trajectory
 - **Longitudinal distance deviation** : invalid if the trajectory is too far from ego in longitudinal direction
 - **Forward trajectory length** : invalid if the trajectory length is not enough to stop within a given deceleration
+- **Potential collision** : invalid if the planned trajectory is too close to the obstacle in the time horizon

 The following features are to be implemented.